Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Problems and definitions

 The quality indicators can be unary, binary, or \textit{k}-ary, defining a value to one solution set, two solution sets, or \textit{k} solution sets, respectively.
 In \cite{Li:2019:QES:3320149.3300148}, 100 indicators were listed and some were discussed in detail.
 In this work, four properties of indicator quality are analyzed: \textit{convergence}, \textit{spread}, \textit{uniformity}, and \textit{cardinality}.
+It is expected that the dominance must be a central criterion in reflecting the \textit{convergence} of solution sets \cite{ecki-perf}.
+For two solution sets \bm{$P$} and \bm{$Q$}, for example, if \bm{$P$} dominates \bm{$Q$}, then $I(\bm{P}, \bm{Q}) = 0$.
+If $\bm{P}$ dominates some points of $\bm{Q}$, and $\bm{Q}$ does not dominate any point of $\bm{P}$, it is reasonable to expect that the indicator value $I(\bm{P}, \bm{Q})$ is better than $I(\bm{Q} , \bm{P})$.